Mink farmers are skipping to the front of the vaccine line — for an important reason

 “The only way to end the dual problems of pandemic outbreaks on fur farms and the animal suffering inherent in fur farming is to close down this industry for good,” wrote Kitty Block and Sara Amundson of the Humane Society of the United States in a statement.

-Bob Zimbal, third-generation owner of Zimbal Farms and Minkery, one of the state’s largest operations with about 100,000 minks, called the statement “propaganda,” and says animal rights groups are using the pandemic to try to shut down the industry.
+Bob Zimbal, third-generation owner of Zimbal Farms and Minkery, one of the state’s largest operations with about 100,000 minks, called the statement “propaganda,” and said animal rights groups are using the pandemic to try to shut down the industry.

 “We care for our animals: That’s our number one job every day,” he said.
 “If we don’t care for the animals, we’ll go out of business really quick.”

-Zimbal was able to obtain shots for all 30 of its employees the first week of February, with follow-up boosters scheduled for the last week in February.
+Zimbal was able to obtain shots for all 30 of his employees the first week of February, with follow-up boosters scheduled for the last week in February.

 “It gives us extra security,” he said.
 “In Wisconsin they’ve been doing a pretty good job with getting the farmers vaccinated.”